nginxinc/nginx-loadbalancer-kubernetes/CONTRIBUTING.md

 ## Contributing

+We are not currently accepting contributions to this project.
+Please create an issue on GitHub with the label `feature` or `enhancement` using the available feature request issue template.
+Please ensure the feature or enhancement has not already been suggested.

 ### Report a Bug

 To report a bug, open an issue on GitHub with the label `bug` using the available bug report issue template.
 Please ensure the bug has not already been reported. **If the bug is a potential security vulnerability, please report using our security policy.**